 If you’re looking for the most affordable option, donating to science is free.
-Depending on circumstances and the organization to which you decide to donate, you might even get the cost of cremation covered, so your family will still get to keep the ashes.
+Depending on the circumstances and the organization to which you decide to donate, you might even get the cost of cremation covered, so your family will still get to keep the ashes.
 Most organizations won’t just accept anybody, though.
 You need to register as a donor and find out if your body will be accepted as a donation beforehand.

 Creative Uses Of Cremains